Lat Long to UTM Converter

 What is Universal Transverse Mercator (UTM)?

 UTM is a grid-based mapping system made up of 60 separate transverse Mercator projections (called zones), each is 6° wide to cover the full 360° of longitude (east/west direction).
 Due to the increased curvature of the Earth near the poles, UTM only covers latitudes (north/south direction) from 80° south to 84° north.
+You can discover more in the Earth curvature calculator.

 The first part of a UTM coordinate is the zone number (1 to 60).
 Zone 1 is placed at 180° W longitude (at the International Date Line) and counts up going eastward.